getify/You-Dont-Know-JS/es6 & beyond/ch6.md

 A few additional static helpers have been added to `Object`.
 Traditionally, functions of this sort have been seen as focused on the behaviors/capabilities of object values.

-However, starting with ES6, `Object` static functions will also be for general purpose global APIs of any sort that don't already belong more naturally in some other location (i.e., `Array.from(..)`).
+However, starting with ES6, `Object` static functions will also be for general-purpose global APIs of any sort that don't already belong more naturally in some other location (i.e., `Array.from(..)`).

 ### `Object.is(..)` Static Function